-If the Fact Finder determines that additional documentation may exist that will support statements made during the review, the Fact Finder may hold the record open for a specified number of days to allow the submission of the additional documentation.
+If the Fact Finder determines that additional documentation may exist that will support statements made during the Review, the Fact Finder may hold the record open for a specified number of days to allow the submission of the additional documentation.
 However, no new information may be submitted by the agency unless the petitioner is offered an opportunity to rebut the new information.

-19.2.10 Fact Finding Decision
+19.2.9 Fact Finding Decision

 The Fact Finder must weigh all factors when making the final decision.
-The Fact Finder shall issue a decision within five work days after the review date.
-This date may be extended as appropriate by the Fact Finder if the petitioner's request to submit additional evidence has been granted.
-It may be possible that some disputes are resolved during the Fact Finding meeting and the decision can be issued at that time.
-The decision must be documented on the Wisconsin Works (W-2) Agency Fact-Finding Review form (10784).
+The Fact Finder must issue a decision within 5 working days after the Review date, unless the Fact Finder has granted the petitioner's request to submit additional evidence.
+In these cases, the Fact Finder may extend the decision date as appropriate.

-On the same day the Fact Finder reaches a final decision, a certified or true written copy of the decision must be mailed by 1st class mail to the last known address of the petitioner.
+The decision must be documented on the Fact Finding Review Summary and Decision form (10784), or its equivalent.
+On the same day the Fact Finder reaches a final decision, a copy of the decision must be mailed by 1st class mail to the last known address of the petitioner.
 The Fact Finder must ensure that the date of the final decision is the same as the mailing date, taking into consideration postal holidays.
-The notice must include the final decision as well as the appropriate remedy, citing the source of the decision, and provide information regarding the individual's right to appeal the Fact Finding decision by requesting a Departmental review (19.3.1).
+The notice must include the final decision as well as the appropriate remedy, citing the source of the decision, and provide information regarding the individual's right to appeal the Fact Finding decision by requesting a Departmental Review.

-The W-2 agency shall deny a petition for a Fact Finding review or refuse to grant relief if the petitioner does any of the following:
+The Fact Finder must deny a request for a Fact Finding Review or refuse to grant relief if the petitioner does any of the following:

-- 1. Withdraws the petition in writing. - 2.
-Abandons the petition.
-Abandonment occurs if the petitioner or the representative fails to appear at the scheduled review without good cause.
-(See Chapter 11 for more information on good cause.)
+- 1. Withdraws the request in writing; or - 2.
+Abandons the request.

+Abandonment occurs if neither the petitioner nor his/her representative appear at the scheduled Review without good cause.
+(See 11.2 for more information on good cause.)
+The petitioner has 7 working days from the date of the scheduled Fact Finding Review appointment to provide good cause.
-This page last updated in Release # 09-01 Release Date: 04/06/09 Effective Date: 04/06/09

-19.2.11 Fact Finding Remedies

-- 19.2.11.1 Remedy for Paid W-2 Placements
+19.2.10.1 Remedy for Paid W-2 Placements

-- 19.2.11.2 Remedy for Custodial Parent of an Infant (CMC) Placements
+19.2.10.2 Remedy for Custodial Parent of an Infant (CMC) and At Risk Pregnancy

-- 19.2.11.3 Remedy for Unpaid W-2 Placements
+(ARP) Placements

-- 19.2.11.4 Remedy for Job Access Loans
+19.2.10.3 Remedy for Job Access Loans

-- 19.2.11.5 Remedy for Emergency Assistance
+19.2.10.4 Remedy for Emergency Assistance